effector/patronum/variant/readme.md

 ---

-Omit the key to use value from a store or event
+Skip the `filter` to use the source data as a filter value:

 ```js
 const $move = createStore("left");